-As an LGBT+ person, how do you experience your passion for the World Cup?
+As an LGBT+ person: how do you experience the passion for the World Cup?

 We asked our LGBT+ followers how they experience their passion for football.
-The answers were as diverse as our community: from queer intensity to historical homophobia, popular celebration, and football passion.
+The answers were as diverse as our community: from queer intensities and historical homophobia to popular celebrations and football fervor.

 Share

-This year's Men's World Cup, held in Qatar , one of the 68 countries where being gay is against the law , generated passion, contradiction, and rejection.
-From those who experience it with "queer intensity" and want football to be "ours," to those who decided not to watch it because of human rights violations in the host country or because it "silences other situations," the experiences of the World Cup are manifold.
+men 's World Cup, held this year in Qatar , one of the 68 countries where homosexuality is illegal , generated passion, contradiction, and rejection.
+From those who experienced it with "queer intensity" and sought to make football "ours" too, to those who chose not to watch it due to human rights violations in the host country or because it "silences other issues," the experiences of the World Cup were diverse.

-From Presentes we asked the LGBT+ people who follow us how they experience their passion for football .
+At Presentes we asked our LGBT+ followers how they experience their passion for football .

 @liaghara

-“"Hold on to the people's joy, old man.
-Besides, the level of homoeroticism there is truly a world apart."
+“Hold on to the people's joy, old man.
+Besides, the level of homoeroticism here is truly something else.”

 @valen_nw